Coached Cycling Sessions – Next one Sat 17th May

-These are held every 3rd Saturday morning of the month at Tameside Cycling Circuit.
+These are held on Saturday mornings at Tameside Cycling Circuit.
 It is a joint session with Manchester Tri Club.
 Juniors train 9 to 10am and adults/ages 14+ train 9 to 11am.
 It is £6 a session and can be booked on ClubSpark https://clubspark.net/BoltonTri

 The session caters for all abilities and sessions may include a variety of activities such as bike confidence and skills, group riding practices, transition practice, endurance training and time trials.
 Tameside Cycle Circuit is a 0.9km closed off-road tarmac cycling circuit which is great fun to ride on.